isomerpages/mlaw-pto/_deceased-cpf-estate-monies/0-information-for-next-of-kin-cpf-monies.md

 The CPF Board will also send us the CPF money of a person who has died if the person chosen to receive that money is under 18 years old (unless she is a widow).<br>

 **2. What do I need to do for the CPF money to be distributed to me?**<br>
-You will need to make an online application "Administration of CPF / Babay Bonus / Edusave / PSEA Monies" at  [https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml](https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml) so that we can deal with the money.
+You will need to make an online application "Administration of CPF / Baby Bonus / Edusave / PSEA Monies" at  [https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml](https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml) so that we can deal with the money.

 You will need to have your Singpass ready in order to access our online application form.
 You may apply for your Singpass at [https://www.singpass.gov.sg](https://www.singpass.gov.sg) if you do not have one.